Preaching is one of the most demanding tasks required of communicators.

 Is there a perfect length for sermons?

 15 minutes of boring is 15 minutes too long.
+40 minutes of fascinating is fascinating.15 minutes of boring is 15 minutes too long.
 40 minutes of fascinating is fascinating.
+Click To Tweet

 The average feature film hasn’t gotten any shorter in length.
 In fact, they’ve actually grown longer.
-The latest Star Wars instalment and the Martian both did just fine at over 2 hours each.
+The latest Star Wars installment and the Martian both did just fine at over 2 hours each.

 The issue isn’t length.
 It’s engagement.